Wang-Lin-boop/CADD-Scripts/README.md

 Using -h option to show help information for this scripts, such as `GVSrun -h`.

 ```
-   Vsgo or GVSrun: Virual Screening;
+   GVSrun or Vsgo: Virual Screening;

    plmd or DSMDrun: Molecular Dynamics Simulation;